ssvetoslavova/GettingAndCleaningData/README.md

 https://class.coursera.org/getdata-013

-run_analysis.R that does the following.
+run_analysis.R works with reshape2 package (please install it before running) and it does the following:

 1 Merges the training and the test sets to create one data set.